 Your adrenal glands are controlled by your pituitary gland, another part of your endocrine system.
 Located in your head, your pituitary gland is the main controller of your endocrine glands.
 Abnormal signals can disrupt the amount of hormones that your pituitary gland tells your adrenal glands to produce.
 This can cause them to produce too little or too much hormone.
 Hormonal imbalances can result, causing a variety of symptoms and health problems.

-Adrenal gland disorders develop when:
+Adrenal gland disorders can develop when:

-- genetic mutations are inherited
+- you inherit certain genetic mutations

-Such disorders can be classified as one of the following medical conditions:
+These disorders include the following medical conditions: